Julia Donaldson fans, it is time to take a stroll through the deep dark wood…

 If (like my two) your children want to go off and hunt for creatures with terrible tusks and terrible claws and terrible teeth in their terrible jaws, then you should head to one of the fifteen forests across the UK with Gruffalo trails.
 There are trails as far north as Durham and Yorkshire and stretching down south as far as Exeter, with loads more in between (including our favourite in Wendover Woods in Buckinghamshire).
 In some forests, a Gruffalo’s Child sculpture has also been added to increase the fun and there are expected to be more being added throughout the year!

-If you prefer to go hunting for Stick Man (and his lady love) and help him on his quest to return to the family tree, then there are now twenty-five trails for you to explore.
-Most were opened in late 2015 so the adventures are fairly new and children can collect a Stick Man activity pack (for around £3) before they set out on their adventure.
-It comes with lots of fun items including pipe cleaners to make your very own Stick Man!
+If you prefer to join The Highway Rat on his forest adventure, spotting characters from the story as you go, then there are now over twenty trails for you to explore.
+Children can collect a Highway Rat activity pack (for around £3) before they set out on their adventure.
+It comes with lots of fun items including a Highway Rat mask!
 Parents can also download activity sheets, certificates and colouring sheets to keep the magic going at home.
-Superworm is also receiving the Forestry Commission treatment so look out for him wiggling near you soon!